Venice-themed ship cruises to burgeoning China market

 The ship also offers 11 karaoke rooms and plenty of gambling opportunities.
 Alongside Italian cuisine, the restaurants will serve authentic Chinese dishes to accommodate guests' dietary requirements.

-Costa Cruises is investing six billion euros (US$6.8 billion) from 2018 to 2023 to buy seven ships, after which it will have a fleet of 34, including five cruise ships in Asia.
+Costa Cruises is investing six billion euros (S$9.2 billion) from 2018 to 2023 to buy seven ships, after which it will have a fleet of 34, including five cruise ships in Asia.

 Costa's owner Carnival is also working with Fincantieri and the China State Shipbuilding Corporation to build vessels in China, despite worries that technology transfers will enable Chinese shipbuilders to take over.